-I came across Finsterforst via their latest 2014 record Mach Dich Frei and found it actually very good.
-In style, clear delivery and technical prowess, but found it wanting on lyrics – too much hate mail there.
-But by and large their tune turns out to be pretty mature on quality – especially in their lead track – just stellar.
+I came across Finsterforst via their latest 2014 record Mach Dich Frei and found them forest boys of good, crunchy quality.
+In style, clear delivery, and technical prowess.
+Yet the lyrics were wanting somewhat, too much hate mail there.
+But by and large, their tune turns out to be pretty mature.

-Now here I find something different (not utterly, but quite different) with their 2012 magic potion Rastlos.
-Not sure how to describe it: Insomnium with a Black Forest Pie flavor mixed with a portion of Moonsorrow style of bleak, black winter lakes?
+Now, their magic potion Rastlos is different.
+Insomnium with a Black Forest Pie flavor mixed with a portion of Moonsorrow style of bleak, black winter lakes?
 Sometimes the similarities are quite startling and perhaps Finsterforst pushed this one a bit far in this here record.
 Evil tongues say that this is nothing else than a copy of other styles, but I would not go as far as that.

-People were scared going there way back in time because it was lonely, full of bears, wolves and bandits trying to steal your wares.
+People were scared of going there, way back in time.
+Because it was lonely, full of bears, wolves, and bandits trying to steal your wares.
 But nope!
 They lost themselves in wanting to be some sort of fucking Gorgoroth Titisee style in some of the tracks that are hiding in this mighty maze of sound bytes.
 Luckily this is only for some part, if not this album would really go down the drain.

-On the other hand, they got guts presenting tracks that are going way beyond 10 minutes in length (some double that).
-With a hell of a lot of different elements that all converge on a jolly good jambalaya of tasty forest folk metal that ends up to be alluring to you.
+On the other hand, the band got guts presenting tracks that are going way beyond 10 minutes in length (some double that).
+With a hell of a lot of different elements that all converge on a jolly good jambalaya of tasty forest folk metal that ends up being alluring to you.
 You may want it or not.

-The last track Flammenrausch is judging by the instrumental and clear voice parts very good.
-But – as always – the screamed vocals are a waste and this is a pity.
-If they would have structured it differently, this one would be outstanding.
-And I (almost and still) like this one best indeed.
+The last track Flammenrausch with its instrumental and clear voice parts is very good.
+But – as always – the growls are a waste, and this is a pity.
+If they would have structured things differently, this one would be outstanding.
+And I (almost and still) like this one best, nonetheless.
 If only it were not for the growls.
 It is by the way remarkable how this band evolved positively with the harsh vocals in their follow-on album.
 The band must have heeded the advice of their fans.

-So, whilst Rastlos is nowhere near Mach Dich Frei, the 2014 delivery of this band, it still deserves a lot of credit.
+So, whilst Rastlos is nowhere near Mach Dich Frei, it still deserves a lot of credit.
 In some places mystical, in others hard as rock.
-So pretty good all that and a lot of energy went into creating these tracks.
 If Finsterforst just could have cleaned up their growls a bit better, then this record would be more on the stellar level than anywhere else.
-And this is – as I said above – not a mistake they made again in their following album.
+And this is – as I said above – not a mistake they made again in their next album.